bayumaulanaimran/Pi-Locker/README.md

 >>-Whatsapp Tick notification

-PS : in this customized Pi-Locker, pin security has randomized keypad.
+*in this customized Pi-Locker, pin security has been replaced by randomized dots security.

-**Pi-Locker was featured on XDA Developers' portal 2 Times and more websites too.**
+**Pi-Locker was featured on XDA Developers' portal 2 Times and more websites.**
 **Pi-Locker original project link :**

 >>https://github.com/Pi-Developers/Pi-Locker